bexis/Documents/HowTo/HowToCreditData.md

 #### 1.2.2 Datasets
 We provide a download option in BExIS for a citation string in various formats.
 You find it on every individual dataset landing page as a clickable button.
 Furthermore, in BExIS is a multi-download possible via the [Tools entry](https://www.bexis.uni-jena.de/mcd/Citation/index) in the main menu.

+Please add the citation strings of the datasets in the reference section next to the publications!

 #### 1.2.3 Citation string compilation
 We follow the [DataCite Metadata Schema](https://schema.datacite.org/) in our citation string compilation and DOI metadata provision.
 Therefore only the data creators are used as authors for the citation string.
 If a person is to appear in the citation string, they must be specified as a creator.
 Please consider that a creator should be one of the "The main researchers involved in producing the data...".
 We provide further roles within the BExIS metadata.
 Data Collectors are "Persons responsible for finding or gathering/collecting data under the guidelines of the creator or PIs".
 PIs are "Persons officially designated as head of project team or sub-project team instrumental in the work necessary to development of the resource".